sygmaprotocol/sygma-docs/docs/04-integrating-with-sygma/01-Sygma Widget/05-properties.md

           });
         }, []);
       ```
-    5. Pass into the component:
+    5. Pass the provider into the component:
       ```ts
         <SygmaProtocolReactWidget
           substrateProviders={substrateProviders}
         />
       ```

 ## Using Props In An Example